 - Move objects little ones can climb away from looped blind cords and chains This includes cots, beds, high chairs, playpens and even plant pots.
 Check to see if there’s any way they could reach them and move them to a safe place.

 - Don’t hang anything on the side of the cot or within an infant’s reach.
 Avoid cot bumpers, too.
-Take a look at our baby bedding advice guide for more information.

 - Babies or children shouldn’t wear necklaces that could get tangled or caught.
 They should also not be left alone with dummy chains.